 Take selexipag exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 Also, do not stop taking selexipag without checking with your doctor first.

-selexipag comes with a patient information insert.
-Read and follow the instructions carefully.
+Selexipag comes with a patient information insert.
+Read and follow these instructions carefully.
 Ask your doctor if you have any questions.